zammad/zammad-org/src/sr/contribute/style-guide.md

 Due to the fact that a documentation can't cover everything (otherwise it would be code), the relevance has to be considered.
-If parts with a common use case are missing, it should be strived to include them in the documentation.
+If parts with a common use case are missing, it should be intended to include them in the documentation.

 ## Style and Rules